Maieutics studies

 , ,

-Our students in medicine, midwifery and speech therapy are teaming up with students in other healthcare disciplines to organize an event as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.
+Our students studying medicine, midwifery, and speech therapy are joining forces with students from other health-related fields to organize an event that is as unique in its gentleness as it is in its usefulness: the Teddy Bear Hospital.

 , ,

-Despite the announcement of the lockdown, the Faculty's associations managed to support our students through this ordeal by setting up some superb actions throughout the month of November.
-Focus on the November edition!
+Despite the announcement of lockdown, the Faculty's associations managed to support our students through this difficult time by organizing some fantastic initiatives throughout November.
+Focus on the November edition of Recap'assos!

 Nîmes site